-Accessibility is here to support you if have a physical disability, a long-term medical condition, Specific Learning Differences (SpLDs) e.g. dyslexia, dyspraxia, ADHD, a sensory impairment or mental health issues.
+We are here to support you if have a physical disability, a long-term medical condition, Specific Learning Differences (SpLDs) e.g. dyslexia, dyspraxia, ADHD, a sensory impairment or mental health issues.
+The following information will guide you on making an informed choice on where to study and help you prepare for your arrival.

-You are disabled under the Equality Act 2010 if you have a physical or mental impairment that has a ‘substantial’ and ‘long term’ negative effect on your ability to do normal daily activities.
+In the Equality Act 2010 if you have a physical or mental impairment that has a ‘substantial’ and ‘long term’ negative effect on your ability to do normal daily activities you can qualify for support under the broad label of disability.

 You may not think of yourself as disabled, but you may have an unseen disability such as a long-term health condition, a specific learning difference (e.g. dyslexia, dyspraxia, ADHD), or mental health difficulties.